frimpongemanuele/HomeLab/README.md

 ls /media

 Expected result:
-movies
+<br> movies
-tv
+<br> tv

 # Cybersecurity Focus
 Security was one of the main design goals of this home lab.

-Implemented Security Measures
+Implemented Security Measures:
-Remote Access Without Port Forwarding
+<br> Remote Access Without Port Forwarding
-No services are directly exposed to the public internet.
+<br> No services are directly exposed to the public internet.

 Remote access is handled through:
-•	Tailscale
+-	Tailscale
-•	WireGuard
+-	WireGuard

 This reduces the attack surface significantly.
 <br>Public Internet